This page provides information and instructions for contributors to the edited anthology Rock and Romanticism: The David Bowie Edition.

 - Please use only one space following a period.
 I know that will be odious to authors who learned to type before the 1980s or 1990s, but in the event that these essays are available in electronic or other eBook form that extra space will invariably become at times an unnecessary space at the beginning of a line near the left margin.
 Line lengths and page widths are not fixed in many forms of electronic publishing.

-- Please keep your essays to about 5000 words, including notes.
+- Please keep your essays to about 6500 words, including notes and bibliography.

-- It is the author’s responsibility to secure permission to use artwork, photographs, or lyrics.
+- It is the author’s responsibility to secure permission to use artwork, photographs, or quotations from song lyrics or from poetry not in public domain.
+No more than three lines from any of Bowie’s lyrics across the entire volume can be printed without permission.
+All epigraphs, regardless of length, require permission unless they are from works in the public domain.
 While we will have to follow the guidelines established by the press who ultimately chooses to publish this volume, this is the most common rule followed by most presses.
-Get to work on this early.
+Get to work on seeking permissions early.

-- Sept.
-4th: full proposal sent to first publisher.
+- March 1st: full proposal sent to publisher.